Atlas-OS/docs/docs/Getting started/Post-Installation/Configuration/index.md

 ### Anti-Cheat Support

 Enabling Spectre and Meltdown and potentially using the `Set Windows Default Mitigations.cmd` script (documented above) should fix anti-cheat software compatiblility.
 On Atlas, it is disabled by default for increased performance, especially for older CPUs.
-To enable just run the `Enable Meltdown-Spectre.cmd` file in the `Mitigations/Anti-Cheat Support` folder.
+However, with some newer CPUs (like Zen 4 CPUs), it can be significantly worse for performance to disable these mitigations or almost pointless to, due to the CPUs being optimised for these mitigations.
+To enable, run the `Enable Meltdown-Spectre.cmd` file in the `Mitigations/Anti-Cheat Support` folder.

 Additionally, you can configure Data Execution Prevention in the `Mitigations/Anti-Cheat Support` folder.
 This is set to the Windows default (`OptIn`) by default, because almost all CPUs have this mitigation at a CPU-level (so it should not affect performance) and it is applied for core system components only.
 Also, it is required for many anti-cheats.